technology-toolbox/website/content/blog/jjameson/2008/04/10/a-better-way-to-build-sharepoint-solution-packages-and-cab-files.md

 </PropertyGroup>
 ```

 Building SharePoint solution packages by modifying the MSBuild targets certainly         isn't a new concept.
 It has been over a year since I first read Andrew Connell's         [blog post](http://www.andrewconnell.com/blog/articles/UsingVisualStudioAndMsBuildToCreateWssSolutions.aspx) on this.
 However, there were a couple of things that bothered         me about Andrew's approach; the most important being that I didn't see any compelling         reasons to switch from using post-build events.
-With true dependency checking to         avoid superfluous calls to <kbd>makecab.exe</kbd>, this is obviously no longer the         case.
+With true dependency checking to         avoid superfluous calls to `makecab.exe`, this is obviously no longer the         case.